audunarn/ANYstructure/README.md

 PLEASE CONTRIBUTE.
 For windows executable (.exe) version for non-coders, please contact me at audunarn@gmail.com) or use pyinstaller.

-Screenshot (this example can be loaded from "file ship_section_example.txt"):
+Screenshot (this example can be loaded from file "ship_section_example.txt"):

 ![picture](https://docs.google.com/uc?id=1AWu0Twqd3tQKjUKPWXBFVwosUZTvlq4t)